Tom's Story

 "You learn early that showing weakness is dangerous."
 In elite sport, everything is about mental toughness.
 Nobody tells you what to do when your mind turns against you.

-In late 2018, after years of silent struggle, Tom hit his lowest point.
-One morning, he attempted suicide.
+In late 2018, after years of silent struggle, Tom reached his lowest point and experienced a serious mental health crisis.

-He survived because his wife, Gianna, was on her way to work when something told her to turn around and call.
-That phone call saved his life.
+He came through it because his wife, Gianna, was on her way to work when something told her to turn around and call.
+That phone call changed everything.

 In December 2019, Tom made a decision that most elite athletes never make: he told the truth publicly.